DarrellRoberts/BookClubLeague_Frontend/README.md

 It adds a competitive element and pushes book club members to be more active and engaging.

-This is the frontend where I am using the Vue.ts framework with Vite package.
+This is the frontend where I am using the Vue.ts framework with TypeScript and the Vite package.

 One of my current projects so stay tuned for screenshots and more!